What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 Independent Support Medical Eye-Catch-1

-1. What is Medical Aid for Self-Support?
+1. What is Supportive Medical Care?

-As mentioned at the beginning, Medical Aid for Self-Support is a public funding medical system designed to reduce the out-of-pocket expenses for medical treatment and hospital visits for people with disabilities.
+As mentioned at the beginning, Supportive Medical Care is a public funding medical system designed to reduce the out-of-pocket medical expenses for outpatient visits and treatments for individuals with disabilities.

 2-1.
-Mental Outpatient Medical Care
+Psychiatric Outpatient Care

 • Schizophrenia